data-prep-kit/data-prep-kit/ADVANCED.md

 Additionally, check out our [video tutorial](https://www.youtube.com/watch?v=0WUMG6HIgMg) for a visual, example-driven guide on adding custom modules.

+### Running Transforms at the Command Line

+You can run transforms via the command line or from within a docker image.
+* This [document](doc/quick-start/run-transform-cli.md) shows how to
+  run a transform using the command line interface and a virtual environment.
+* You can follow this [document](doc/quick-start/run-transform-image.md) to run using docker image.

-## 💻 -> 🖥️☁️ From laptop to cluster <a name = "laptop_cluster"></a>
+### 💻 -> 🖥️☁️ From laptop to cluster <a name = "laptop_cluster"></a>
 Data-prep-kit provides the flexibility to transition your projects from proof-of-concept (PoC) stage to full-scale production mode, offering all the necessary tools to run your data transformations at high volume.
 In this section, we enable you how to run your transforms at scale and how to automate them.

-### Scaling of Transforms
+#### Scaling of Transforms

 To enable processing of large data volumes leveraging multi-mode clusters, [Ray](https://docs.ray.io/en/latest/index.html) or [Spark](https://spark.apache.org) wrappers are provided, to readily scale out the Python implementations.

 A generalized workflow is shown [here](doc/data-processing.md).

-### Run your transform from the command line

-You can run transforms via the command line or from within a docker image.
-* This [document](doc/quick-start/run-transform-cli.md) shows how to
-run a transform using the command line interface and a virtual environment.
-* You can follow this [document](doc/quick-start/run-transform-image.md) to run using docker image.

-### KFP Automation
+#### KFP Automation

 The toolkit also supports transform execution automation based on [Kubeflow pipelines](https://www.kubeflow.org/docs/components/pipelines/v1/introduction/) (KFP),